bigzijing/Geopython-Conference-2018/Hands on Exercise.md

     * Run Python code and commands on the Python Console
     * Create and use Python plugins

+\
+\
+\
-## **Task: Perform Geospatial Analysis on Protected Habitats in an Environment**
+# **Task: Perform Geospatial Analysis on Protected Habitats in an Environment**
-* Problem: The construction of an autobahn/expressway will lead to detrimental impact onto the habitats on its environment. analyze the protected habitats that would be affected by the construction
+* Problem: The construction of an autobahn/expressway will lead to detrimental impact onto the habitats on its environment.
+Analyze the protected habitats that would be affected by the construction.
-* Source: This task is based on Task 6 of the course “Introduction to GIS and Digital Cartography” by Claas Leiner, University of Kassel, 2010.
+* Source: This task is based on Task 6 of the course _Introduction to GIS and Digital Cartography_ by Claas Leiner, University of Kassel, 2010.
 * Adapted to a class for Vector Analysis by Stefan Keller, FS 2017
 * Translated and adapted for QGIS 3.0 and the GeoPython Conference by Kang Zi Jing, 2018
 * The workflow can be found in the repository, here [link to the tutorial course]